- Ø7Ø Club --a club just for PSK31 enthusiasts

 - HDMI Splitter -- HDMI splitter to multiple sources

-- HTTPS Everywhere -- Google and many sites have shifted to sending you to https links.
+- HTTPS Everywhere -- Many sites have shifted to sending you to https links.
 EFF is the official start of HTTPS Everywhere after the initial Snowden revelations of US citizen snooping by the NSA.